Becoming tech savvy with math instruction

 - What are my goals for myself as a teacher?

-Amie Smith is a Central Rivers’ Math Consultant serving the Northeast Sector.
+Author, Amie Smith, is a Central Rivers’ Math Consultant serving the Northeast Sector.
 Reach out to her or any one of our consultants for support with math or technology.

 Beginning in January 2021 the CRAEA Math Team is offering Math Responsive Teaching at the elementary and secondary levels as well as a new math fluency basic facts course.